-14. TRANSPORT INFORMATION

-DOT Special Provisions Not regulated

-TDG Not regulated

-IATA Not regulated

-IMDG Not regulated

-Note: No special precautions necessary.
+14. TRANSPORT INFORMATION DOT Not regulated Special Provisions TDG Not regulated Not regulated IATA IMDG Not regulated Note: No special precautions necessary.

-Additional information

 There is a possibility that this product could be contained in a reagent set or kit composed of various compatible dangerous goods.
 If the item is not in a reagent set or kit, the classification given above applies.